jgilfn/Masterdinger/README.md

 When you click the 'See More' button inside the Champion Points table, it will not only show you a bigger table but also a table with Global Statistics.
 </br>
 In there, you can get a view of:
-* Average Highest Grade - Sum of all Highest Grades from all Champions from all Summoners divided by the number of Total Champions owned by Summoners.
+* Average Highest Grade - Sum of all Highest Grades from all Champions from all Summoners divided by the number of Total Champions played by Summoners.
 (We gave each possible grade a number, in order to be able to divide it)
-* Average Owned Champions - Sum of the number of Champions each Summoner has divided by the number of Total Summoners
+* Average Played Champions - Sum of the number of Champions each Summoner has divided by the number of Total Summoners
-* Average Level - Sum of all levels from all Champions from all Summoners divided by the number of Total Champions owned by Summoners.
+* Average Level - Sum of all levels from all Champions from all Summoners divided by the number of Total Champions played by Summoners.
-* Average Score - Sum of all Champion Points from all Summoners divided by the number of Total Champions owned by Summoners.
+* Average Score - Sum of all Champion Points from all Summoners divided by the number of Total Champions played by Summoners.
 * Percentage of Highest Grade - Pie chart containing the percentages of each Highest Grades.
 * Chest Granted - Number of Champions who have granted a chest dividing by the Number of total Champions.
 * Percentage of Levels - Pie chart containing the percentage of each Level.